meygerjos/let-me-think.github.io/about.md

 #### To post here:

  1. Make a GitHub account.
- 2. Ask the [site administrator](http://github.com/jimmymathews) for write access to the [organization repository](http://github.com/let-me-think/let-me-think.github.io).
+ 2. Tell the [site administrator](http://github.com/jimmymathews) your username.
- 3. Clone the repository to your GitHub account, or to your own computer using `git`.
+ 3. Clone the [organization repository](http://github.com/let-me-think/let-me-think.github.io) to your GitHub account, or to your own computer using `git`.
  4. Write your article in plain text or markdown and save it to the `_posts` folder of the clone.
 Copy the date-title name format.